Lagrange point

 Some Lagrange points are being used for space exploration.
-Two important Lagrange points in the Sun-Earth system are L_{1}, between the Sun and Earth, and L_{2}, on the same line at the opposite side of the Earth; both are well outside the Moon's orbit.
-Currently, an artificial satellite called the Deep Space Climate Observatory (DSCOVR) is located at L_{1} to study solar wind coming toward Earth from the Sun and to monitor Earth's climate, by taking images and sending them back.
-The James Webb Space Telescope, a powerful infrared space observatory, is located at L_{2}.
+Two important Lagrange points in the Sun–Earth system are L_{1}, between the Sun and Earth, and L_{2}, on the same line at the opposite side of the Earth; both are well outside the Moon's orbit.
+The Deep Space Climate Observatory (DSCOVR), an artificial satellite, is located at L_{1} to study solar wind coming toward Earth from the Sun and to monitor Earth's climate by taking images of it.
+The James Webb Space Telescope (JWST), a powerful infrared space observatory, is located at L_{2}.
 This allows the satellite's sunshield to protect the telescope from the light and heat of the Sun, Earth and Moon simultaneously with no need to rotate the sunshield.
+The Nancy Grace Roman Space Telescope launched from NASA’s Kennedy Space Center to L_{2} on 30 August 2026.
 The L_{1} and L_{2} Lagrange points are located about 1,500,000 km from Earth.

 The European Space Agency's earlier Gaia telescope, and its newly launched Euclid, also occupy orbits around L_{2}.
 Gaia keeps a tighter Lissajous orbit around L_{2}, while Euclid follows a halo orbit similar to JWST.
-Each of the space observatories benefit from being far enough from Earth's shadow to utilize solar panels for power, from not needing much power or propellant for station-keeping, from not being subjected to the Earth's magnetospheric effects, and from having direct line-of-sight to Earth for data transfer.
+Each of the space observatories benefits from being far enough from Earth's shadow to utilize solar panels for power, from not needing much power or propellant for station-keeping, from not being subjected to the Earth's magnetospheric effects, and from having direct line-of-sight to Earth for data transfer.

 History

-The three collinear Lagrange points (L_{1}, L_{2}, L_{3}) were discovered by the Swiss mathematician Leonhard Euler around 1750, a decade before the Italian-born Joseph-Louis Lagrange discovered the remaining two.
+The three collinear Lagrange points (L_{1}, L_{2}, L_{3}) were discovered by the Swiss mathematician Leonhard Euler around 1750, a decade before the Italian-born Joseph-Louis Lagrange discovered the remaining two (L_{4} and L_{5}).

 In 1772, Lagrange published an "Essay on the three-body problem".
 In the first chapter he considered the general three-body problem.
 From that, in the second chapter, he demonstrated two special constant-pattern solutions, the collinear and the equilateral, for any three masses, with circular orbits.